themattbirch/Portfolio/src/content/posts/astro-hot-framework-frontend-web-develoeprs.md

 And I personally love it!

-## Developer-Friendly by Design
+## Any Dev Can Use It, No Matter Their Skill Level

-What sets Astro apart is its remarkable accessibility to developers across the spectrum of experience levels.
-The framework builds upon HTML's simplicity – any valid HTML functions as valid Astro syntax.
-This foundation makes it approachable for newcomers while offering advanced features for experienced developers.
+Astro boasts exceptional accessibility to devs: from beginner to expert.

+The framework builds off HTML's simplicity.
+Any valid HTML functions as valid Astro syntax.
+This foundation makes it approachable for newbies, while offering advanced features for experienced developers.

+There's an Astro use case for all of us!

-## Framework Agnosticism
+## Framework Freedom

-Unlike many frameworks that lock you into specific technologies, Astro embraces diversity.
-Developers can seamlessly integrate components from:
+Unlike many frameworks that lock you into specific technologies, Astro embraces code diversity.
+Developers can seamlessly integrate components, utilizing all of the following:

 - React